What is a marine biologist?

 How to become a marine biologist

-Step 4: Obtain a master’s degree or Ph.D.
+Step 4: Maybe go for a master’s degree or Ph.D.

 How much do marine biologists make?

 Marine biologist salaries will vary by experience, industry, education, location, and organization size.
-Additionally, the specific area of marine biology, such as research or conservation, will also influence compensation.
-Major factors impacting salary include the levels of responsibility in the role and the availability of funding for research activities or conservation efforts.
+The specific area of marine biology, such as research or conservation, will also influence their compensation.
+Other major factors impacting pay include the levels of responsibility in the role and the availability of funding for research activities or conservation efforts.

 Highest paying industries